Elizabeth and Alfred Ullrich

 Elizabeth was active in the Folk Dance Federation of California, South, and hosted meetings of the Federation at her Oktoberfests in Chula Vista.

 Elizabeth and Alfred celebrated their 50th wedding anniversary at the German American Society in El Cajon, California, on April 20, 1975 (photo at left).
-Although Alfred died in 1979, Elizabeth continued right on with her folk dance activities until her death in 1986 at the age of 87.
+Although Alfred died in 1979, Elizabeth continued right on with her folk dance activities until her death on January 21, 1986 at the age of 87.
 The dance Lisel's Waltzer was composed and performed in her honor by the Gesundheit performing group, which was founded by several members of that group who started dancing in her classes.

 Dances Elizabeth taught include Kuckuck Polka, Giuvens Grischuns, and Marchier Polka.